hfittipaldi/mod_b3_gallery/README.md

-# mod_b3_gallery
+# Módulo B3 Gallery
-Bootstrap 3 Gallery Module is a module for Joomla 3.2+ which displays a gallery of images and a modal carousel.
+Bootstrap 3 Gallery Module is a module for Joomla 3.6+ which displays a gallery of images and a modal carousel.